mansifatepara209/mansifatepara209/README.md

-# Hello!!
-I’m Mansi Fatepara👋,
+## Hello!!
+I’m Mansi Fatepara👋

-## Profile

-- [ ] I'm currently working on something cool!!!
+- [ ] 🔭 I'm currently working on something cool!!!
-- [x] I'm currently learning Web Development
+- [x] 🌱 I'm currently learning Web Development
-- [ ] All of my projects are available at [GitHub](https://github.com/mansifatepara209)
+- [ ] 👨‍💻 All of my projects are available at [GitHub](https://github.com/mansifatepara209)
-- [ ] How to reach me 📫: mansifatepara208@gmail.com
+- [ ] 📫 How to reach me : mansifatepara208@gmail.com

 ## 🌐 Connect with Me